Livshitz/vmdrop/README.md

 ## VM Drop (vmdrop)

-Simple CLI to deploy any Node.js or Bun project to a DigitalOcean droplet or any Ubuntu/Debian VM.
-It provisions the machine (Bun, Caddy, UFW, systemd), uploads your app via rsync, writes env vars, and keeps your service running under systemd with optional HTTPS via Caddy.
+Simple CLI to deploy any Node.js or Bun project to any Linux VM.
+It provisions the machine (Bun, Caddy, firewall, systemd), uploads your app via rsync, writes env vars, and keeps your service running under systemd with optional HTTPS via Caddy.

 ## Why vmdrop